yesnik/webdev-guides/api.md

 ### 1. Resource naming

+Resource is not entity.
+URL `/products/123` is a *resource*.
+It can return to the user info about such *entities* as Product, Comments, Reviews.

 **1.1.
 Endpoints as nouns, not verbs**

 URI should refer to a resource that is a thing (noun) instead of referring to an action (verb) because nouns have properties which verbs do not have – similar to resources have attributes.